-(5) Subject to the provisions of this Act, all debts entered in the schedule shall be paid ratably according to the amounts of such debts respectively and without any preference.
+(5) Subject to the provisions of this Act, all debts entered in the schedule shall be paid rateably according to the amounts of such debts respectively and without any preference.

-(a) Debts provable under this Act and appearing, from the insolvents statements or otherwise, to be due to persons resident in places so distant that in the ordinary course of communication they have not had sufficient time to tender their proof.
+(a) debts provable under this Act and appearing, from the insolvents statements or otherwise, to be due to persons resident in places so distant that in the ordinary course of communication they have not had sufficient time to tender their proofs;

 (2) Subject to the provisions of sub-section (1), all money in hand shall be distributed as dividends.

-(3) The committee of inspection shall have such powers of control over the proceeding of the receiver as may be prescribed.
+(3) The committee of inspection shall have such powers of control over the proceedings of the receiver as may be prescribed.]

 Provided that no application under this section shall be entertained after the expiration of twenty-one days from the date of the act or decision complained of.

-(c) Fraudulently within tention to diminish the sum to be divided among his creditors or to give an undue preference to any of his creditors,.
+(c) fraudulently with intent to diminish the sum to be divided among his creditors or to give an undue preference to any of his creditors,

 (2) Where the Court has reason to believe that an undischarged insolvent has committed the offence referred to in sub-section (1), the Court, after making any preliminary inquiry that may be necessary, may send the case for trial to the nearest Magistrate of the first class, and may send the accused in custody or take sufficient security for his appearance before such Magistrate; and may bind over any person to appear and give evidence on such trial.